 Investment in commingled vehicles will naturally limit the application of specific account guidelines, which the Investment Trustee recognizes in the process of selecting funds or managers for the Endowment.
 Commingled vehicles are governed by the guidelines set out in their prospectuses, which set the terms.
-The Trustee and Cambridge Associates will consider the expected degree of mission alignment and potential for positive impact prior to investment.
+The Investment Trustee and the Memorial Fund's investment advisors will consider the expected degree of mission alignment and potential for positive impact prior to investment.